-- (a) Execute a shareholders/partners meeting at the corporate domicile of the company at least once a year.
+- (a) Execute a shareholders/partners meeting at the corporate domicile of the company (or virtually if specifically contemplated in its by-laws) at least once a year.
 In such meeting, the shareholders/partners shall approve the annual financial statement of the company, profits, ratify the way the entity is managed either through a board of directors or through a sole manager and, in the case of the SA and the SAPI, ratify the report presented by the examiner. - (b) Keep corporate ledgers whereby the names, nationalities, capital stock variations, shareholders' or partners' meetings, board of directors' meetings and transfers of capital stock or equity be recorded.
-It is important to note that, according to the LGSM, the names of the shareholders/partners that appear in such records are, with respect to third parties, the legal holders of the shares/equity participation integrates the capital stock of the company.
-Per recent amendments to the LGSM and the Mexican Federal Fiscal Code, the SA and the SRL will be bound to (i) publish a notice of any
+It is important to note that, according to the LGSM, the names of the shareholders/partners that appear in such records are, with respect to third parties, the legal holders of the shares/equity participation that integrates the capital stock of the company.
+Per recent amendments to the